This woman was among 15 students to take part in a public outreach activity offered by Beau Carey, artist-in-residence in winter 2014.

 Carey and O’Donnell launch new winter program

-In March 2014, one artist and one writer will take part in 10-day winter residencies based at Park Headquarters.
-This expanded program opportunity, not announced previously, will become a standing category for applications in subsequent years.
+In March 2014, one artist and one writer took part in 10-day winter residencies based at Park Headquarters.
+Each was able to spend three nights at the historic Savage Cabin near Mile 12.8 of the Denali Park Road.
+This expanded program opportunity, not announced previously, will now become a standing category for applications in subsequent years.
 It is intended both to raise public awareness of winter visitation opportunities in the park, and to increase the number of pieces that represent winter in the program’s permanent collection.

 , of Albuquerque, NM, recently returned from an international residency in Norway's Arctic Circle.
 He received an MFA from the University of New Mexico in 2010 and has exhibited extensively throughout the United States.
 He was a two-year resident artist at RedLine Denver and is co-founder of Denver's Tank Studios.
 Carey's paintings reflect a contemplative stance on place and its cultural implications.
 Vast surroundings, environments, and situations are conveyed in his landscape-based works through formalized compositions that focus on fundamental elements, sometimes reduced to the point of vertical or horizontal bands of color as reference to environmental components.
 Other times his work becomes fully representational pieces that examine the historical complexities found in individual sites.
 Visit his website